UKHackspaceFoundation/resources/Hackspace Owners Manual/Infrastructure/Organisational/HealthAndSafety.md

 A web form is proposed to help do clear signs.
 Readable and understandable be ESL and neurodiverse people.

+Example signage can be found at [Health and Safety signage](files/HealthAndSafetySignage/)

 ## Risk Assesment

 ### What is a Risk Assesment and why?